refinedev/refine/documentation/blog/2024-10-16-react-useref.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on January 18, 2024 to add more usecases for React useRef hook and provide a more detailed explanation of the differences between useRef and React ref._**
+**This article was last updated on October 16, 2024 to add more use cases for the React useRef hook, address common misconceptions, explain performance optimizations, and provide a more detailed comparison between useRef and React ref.**

 ## Introduction